akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 To access the `shopping-cart-service` from `shopping-analytics-service` running in another region we need an Internet facing load balancer.

-There are many alternatives for secure access with a load balancer and securing.
+There are many alternatives for secure access with a load balancer.
 An incomplete list of options:

 * Network load balancer such as [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html) with with TLS all the way between the services.
 * Application load balancer such as [AWS Load Balancer Controller](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-a-grpc-based-application-on-an-amazon-eks-cluster-and-access-it-with-an-application-load-balancer.html), which terminates TLS.